xunchen85/TE-MPRA-and-phylogenetic-analysis/README.md

 # TE-MPRA-and-phylogenetic-analysis

 The scripts here are used for the study of "Cryptic endogenous retrovirus subfamilies in the primate lineage".
-The inputs are available upon request (chen.xun.3r@kyoto-u.ac.jp) and the final version will be available on Zenodo.
+We could not upload the input files due to the file size limitation.
+However, the inputs are available upon request (chen.xun.3r@kyoto-u.ac.jp) and the final version will be submitted to Zenodo database at DOI:10.5281/zenodo.10016500.

 All Python, R, and shell scripts will be finalized and uploaded asap...